Evaguy/346_Documentation/README.md

 ## Contributing

-### How can I request a language ?
+### How can I fix the spelling ?
-[//]: <> (To actually rewrite, im almost not sure this is how PR are done lmao) Clone the repo on your machine.
+Clone the repo on your machine.

 ```
 git clone https://github.com/Evaguy/346_Documentation.git
 ```

-Create and add the translated documentation in the right folder (please :p).
+Fix the spelling if you find any.

-Finally do a PR in this repo !
+Finally, do a PR in this repo !

-### How can I fix the spelling ?
-todo

 ### How can I add details ?
 Head into the "Issues" section of this repo, and create a new issue.